gulan/ansiterm-flashcard/README.rst

   in the the play deck.
 This is the result of the init operation.

 Operation
   An operation changes the game state.
 Formally, the operation is a triple (before-state, operation-name, after-state).
 The set of operations are predefined and unchanging.
-We often refer to the operation by its name.
-We can also talk about the operation-triple.
+I often refer to the operation by its name, natually, but I can also talk about the operation-triple.

 Init (Operation)
   Establishes the start state.